Info for International Students

 Importing goods (including a car)

 There are always restrictions on the amount and kind of goods you can bring into Canada.
-If you are bringing a lot of stuff with you, they will probably ask for a rough estimate of the value of your goods.
-When a past grad student traveled through customs from Port Angeles, WA, they simply asked for a typed list of everything with rough dollar amounts.
-There were no fines for anything; it seemed like they just wanted a record of what was coming in.
+If you are bringing a lot of stuff with you, they will probably ask for a rough estimate of the value of your goods, just be sure you know everything you are bringing in case you are asked!

 Similarly, you do not have to register your car in Canada.
 Keep in mind that insurance here is probably different than in your home country, so you should check to ensure what is covered.
-More information on Car Insurance can be found here on the website for the Insurance Corporation of British Columbia (ICBC).
+More information on car insurance can be found here on the website for the Insurance Corporation of British Columbia (ICBC).

 Applying for a SIN

-You will also need to apply for a Social Insurance Number (SIN).
+In order to work in Canada (aka get paid to be a graduate student and teaching assistant!) you will also need to apply for a Social Insurance Number (SIN).
 This process is surprisingly simple: all you have to do is gather the necessary documents and head to a nearby Service Canada Centre, as described here.

 This is an important step as you you will need this number for forms at UVic and to be able to get paid without delay!
 Which brings up the next important item to keep in mind: